mraichelson/nuxt-supabase-auth/README.md

 - Make sure you set up the hostnames for your website in Supabase!
   - Authentication > URL Configuration: Site URL and Redirect URLs

+Values in `.env`

+- `SUPABASE_KEY` the key for your supabase instance api access
+- `SUPABASE_URL` the URL for your supabase instance api
+- `GITHUB_TOKEN` a token for the github API
+- `GITHUB_ORG` the name of the org that users must be part of in order to be allowed access

 <details>
 <summary>Nuxt Minimal Starter</summary>